 Social fields and norms are increasingly interdependent with technological advancements of information computation, sharing, and control.
 Information technology has become the heart of the social order.
 However, it can be understood not from a technological point of view, but rather through a constant reflexive examination of what it produces in the social sphere.
 The ethical discussion can't be limited to technocrats, legislators, coders, and the opaque internal policies of private entities.
 Art can play a role in this process of creating awareness and reflection on difficult ethical questions by making them relevant and engaging.

 The material of these aesthetic examinations is not limited to the Internet, algorithms, big data, and other technologies.
 These technical elements are mutually influenced by the political, cultural, legal, and economic systems, as well as several other social fields and infrastructures.
-Information systems should be understood as interconnected networks of social systems in which reflection and intervention have the potential to reverberate throughout the whole web of networks, consequently impacting a variety of conventions, entities, and individuals which are inevitably connected.
+Information systems should be understood as interconnected networks of social systems in which critique and intervention have the potential to reverberate throughout the whole web of networks, consequently influencing a variety of conventions, entities, and individuals which are inevitably connected.

 The ethics of the power of these information systems are directly embodied in artworks that use and address such power.
 The ethical inquiries and relations activated by art with information systems create aesthetic forms.
 This aesthetics is discussed by measuring, comparing, and evaluating the strategies, consequences, conditions, and circumstances of the works of art.
 Such analysis needs to take into account a broad social context, therefore integrating the distribution of the work, the mode of presentation within the site of execution, and ultimately the intended and unintended recipients, critiques, and results that the work generates.